Doodihealz/ReforgerNPC/README.md

 ⭐IMPORTANT REFERENCE⭐
 - https://wowpedia.fandom.com/wiki/EnchantId
 - This is the website I use to find the enchantment ids.
 Edit the sql table using these ids.
+- Thanks to wowpedia for their references and work!

 There is now also a manual mode which you can easily toggle on or off in the npc gossip selection.
 It always applies the 2 highest rolls of a single stat onto an item.